It’s raw, beautiful, and is made from natural materials. But just how eco friendly is ceramic, really? We investigate!

 There are today some companies that aim to make glazed pottery greener.
 For example?
 Denby in the UK.

 This is a ceramics brand that’s greenifying ceramics with their Kiln Green range.
 This range not only uses non-toxic glaze, but also recycles them to ensure nothing goes to waste.
 Denby is also proudly the first UK tableware manufacturer to send zero process waste to landfill.

 But that’s not all!
 In addition, they extract their clay from areas where the clay is returned to pasture and landscaped.
 Because Denby’s quality standards are so high, any clay with faults isn’t trashed, it’s recycled.
 This equates to 550 tonnes of raw clay saved each year.

 So, yes, in short, there are indeed some pottery companies that are more conscious than most.
 In general, look for small artisans who hand-make their pieces, and ask what their ethical practices are.

 The Bottom Line

-Despite the energy needed to fire a kiln, if the heat is well managed and distributed, and if no toxic materials are added to the clay or in the finish, it seems there are few materials around that are as durable and eco-friendly as ceramics.
+So, how eco friendly is ceramic, then?
+Well, despite the energy needed to fire a kiln, if the heat is well managed and distributed, and if no toxic materials are added to the clay or in the finish, it seems there are few materials around that are as durable and eco-friendly as ceramics.